lmapii/run-clang-format/readme.md

 $ run_clang_format path/to/format.json
 ```

-Excecute `run_clang_format --help` for more details, or `run_clang_format schema` for a complete schema description of the configuration file.
+Execute `run_clang_format --help` for more details, or `run_clang_format schema` for a complete schema description of the configuration file.

 **Hints for the impatient user:**

 - Hidden paths and files are excluded unless the setting is changed [in the configuration file](#pre-filtering).
 - This tool assumes that `clang-format` is installed and in your path.
-This can be changed in your [configuration file](#specifying-the--clang-format-command) or specified as [command line parameter](#specifying-an-alternative-style-file-and-command).
+This can be changed in your [configuration file](#specifying-the--clang-format-command) or specified as a [command-line parameter](#specifying-an-alternative-style-file-and-command).
-- Paths can be specified using [glob- or unix-style path syntax](#glob--and-path-syntax).
+- Paths can be specified using [glob- or Unix-style path syntax](#glob--and-path-syntax).
 - Formatting is [executed in parallel](#speeding-up-the-execution) if the `-j` option is specified.

 # Contents <!-- omit in toc -->